 Welcome to the web blog

-Interactive News Developer at the New York Times.
-Previously with Spotify, U.S. Digital Service, and Code for America.
+Bit pusher at Spotify.
+Previously Interactive News at the New York Times, U.S. Digital Service, and Code for America.

 What a great book.
 The title, as has been widely explained, comes from a Mark Twain epigraph: